Multi-messenger FIMP: Reheating Dynamics and UV Freeze-in of DM

 The solution of \Eqs\eqref{eq:drhodt}, \eqref{eq:rR}, and \eqref{eq:beq.dm.a} yields the present-time DM abundance, assuming we focus solely on the bosonic reheating scenario with $n > 2$, and that the condition $\Tmax < \lNP$ is not violated.
 The information of the cosmological model is embedded in \Eqs\eqref{eq:drhodt} and \eqref{eq:rR}, while the DM sector appears only in \Eq\eqref{eq:beq.dm.a} through $\mathcal{C}_{\mathrm{int}}$, the DM production rate.
 As previously mentioned, we have adopted a monomial potential to describe the inflationary dynamics and bosonic reheating to determine the reheating temperature.
 Additionally, we have employed dimension-6 scalar and fermionic DM-EFT operators, see \Eqs\eqref{eq:DM-model1}-\eqref{eq:DM-model4}, to compute the DM relic abundance.
-Fig. \ref{fig:yield_DM} shows the evolution of comoving DM density and radiation temperature for $n=4$ as well as $n=6$ considering bosonic reheating.
+Fig. \ref{fig:yield_DM} shows the evolution of comoving DM density and radiation temperature for $n=4$ as well as $n=6$, considering bosonic reheating.
 While the evolution remains similar for bosonic and fermionic DM, the effects of $n$ and $\Trh$ on DM relic are clearly visible.
 For reheat temperature close to DM mass, we see a gradual increase in DM yield before it saturates to a constant number density.
 For sufficiently low $\Trh$ compared to DM mass, there arises a late phase where DM abundance decreases due to entropy dilution.
 The kink in the temperature evolution corresponds to the transition from the stiff equation of state during reheating to the standard radiation era.
+Validation of non-thermal DM production for different benchmark values and evolution of DM number density are discussed in Appendix~\ref{app:non_thermal_fimp} and Appendix~\ref{sec:fimp-three}, respectively.
+It is worth mentioning that for DM production below the QCD confinement temperature $T_{\rm QCD} \approx 132$ MeV \cite{HotQCD:2019xnw}, the hadronic channels can also contribute, in principle, to the production of DM relic, as shown in \cite{Bhattiprolu:2022sdd} for a hadrophilic DM model with low reheating temperature.
+However, we restrict our analysis to leptophilic DM, where DM couples exclusively to leptons via a dimension-6 operators.
+In the leptophilic case, DM-quark interactions arise solely through loop-mediated processes, which remain suppressed in both relic abundance calculations and detection prospects, compared to the leading order leptophilic interactions.
+The only effect of the QCD phase transition brings in our setup is the change in relativistic degrees of freedom $g_{*s}$ which has already been taken into account while solving the Boltzmann equations.